Back to state guides

 Individual Product Approval Required

-Connecticut does not allow producers to sell a category of food simply because it is on the accepted list.
-The Connecticut Department of Consumer Protection (DCP) evaluates and approves each specific product and recipe individually during your license application process.
+In Connecticut you can't sell a whole category of food just because it appears on the accepted list.
+The DCP evaluates and approves each specific product and recipe individually when you apply, so plan to describe every item you want to make.

 Next step